HackYourFuture-CPH/node.js/week2/readme.md

 When writing an Express application we are registering routes on HTTP keywords (GET,POST,PUT, DELETE) and handler functions for those routes.

-The most basic express webserver looks like the following
+The most basic express webserver looks like the following:

 ````
 // We require the express package after having installed it